-This Proxy Statement/Prospectus is being furnished to holders of record on March 17, 1997 (the "Record Date") of the common stock, par value \$.20 per share (the "Sallie Mae Common Stock"), of the Student Loan Marketing Association, a federally-chartered government-sponsored enterprise ("Sallie Mae"), in connection with the solicitation of proxies by the Sallie Mae Board of Directors (the "Sallie Mae Board") for use at the Special Meeting of Sallie Mae shareholders (the "Special Meeting") to be held on Thursday, May 15, 1997 at m. at the Ritz-Carlton, Tysons Corner, 1700 Tysons Blvd., McLean, VA 22102 and at any adjournments or postponements thereof.
+This Proxy Statement/Prospectus is being furnished to holders of record on March 17, 1997 (the "Record Date") of the common stock, par value \$.20 per share (the "Sallie Mae Common Stock"), of the Student Loan Marketing Association, a federally-chartered government-sponsored enterprise ("Sallie Mae"), in connection with the solicitation of proxies by the Sallie Mae Board of Directors (the "Sallie Mae Board") for use at the Special Meeting of Sallie Mae shareholders (the "Special Meeting") to be held on Thursday, May 15, 1997 at 10:00 a.m. at the Ritz-Carlton, Tysons Corner, 1700 Tysons Blvd., McLean, VA 22102 and at any adjournments or postponements thereof.

 At the Special Meeting, Sallie Mae shareholders will be asked to consider and vote upon the approval and adoption of an Agreement and Plan of Reorganization (the "Reorganization Agreement") providing for the reorganization (the "Reorganization") of Sallie Mae into a wholly-owned subsidiary of a new holding company named SLM Holding Corporation (the "Holding Company").
 If the Reorganization is approved, each outstanding share of Sallie Mae Common Stock shall be converted into one share of common stock, par value \$.20 per share, of the Holding Company ("Holding Company Common Stock").
+SEE "RISK FACTORS" COMMENCING ON PAGE 11 FOR A DESCRIPTION OF CERTAIN MATTERS THAT SHOULD BE CONSIDERED BY SHAREHOLDERS OF SALLIE MAE PRIOR TO VOTING.

 The Reorganization is described herein.
-The reasons why a majority of the Board approved the Reorganization are set forth in the section entitled "BACKGROUND TO THE REORGANIZATION."
+The reasons why a majority of the Sallie Mae Board voted to approve the Reorganization are set forth in the section entitled "BACKGROUND TO THE REORGANIZATION."
 The Holding Company Board of Directors will include six members of the Sallie Mae Board, Sallie Mae's CEO, and nine new members.
 For information concerning the Holding Company Board, see the section herein entitled "MANAGEMENT."
 Eight members of the Sallie Mae Board, none of whom will serve on the Holding Company Board, voted against the Reorganization.
 A statement provided to Sallie Mae on behalf of these directors of the reasons for their vote is transcribed at Appendix D.

 This Proxy Statement/Prospectus also serves as the prospectus included as part of a Registration Statement on Form S-4 that has been filed with the Securities and Exchange Commission (the "SEC") covering the 54,600,000 shares of Holding Company Common Stock issuable in the Reorganization.
-This Proxy Statement/Prospectus and accompanying form of proxy are first being mailed to the holders of Sallie Mae Common Stock on or about , 1997.
+This Proxy Statement/Prospectus and accompanying form of proxy are first being mailed to the holders of Sallie Mae Common Stock on or about April 9, 1997.